-Agenda means a document containing the date, time and place

-of a meeting and a list of business to be transacted at
+Agenda means a document containing the date, time and place of a meeting and a list of business to be transacted at the Meeting.

-the Meeting.

-Audit and Risk

-means the Audit and Risk Committee established by a
+Audit and Risk means the Audit and Risk Committee established by a Council under and substitute Chairperson.

-Committee Council under section 53 of the Act
+Committee section 53 of the Act.

-Chair means the Chairperson of a meeting and includes an
+Chair means the Chairperson of a meeting and includes an acting, temporary means the Chief Executive Officer of Council.

-acting, temporary and substitute Chairperson

-Chamber means any room where the Council holds a Council
+Chamber means any room where the Council holds a Council meeting.

-meeting